Snowflake-Labs/dbt_constraints/README.md

 ```

 ## DBT_CONSTRAINTS Limitations
-Generally, if you don't meet a requirement, tests are still executed but the constraint is skipped rather than producing an error
+Generally, if you don't meet a requirement, tests are still executed but the constraint is skipped rather than producing an error.
 * All models involved in a constraint must be materialized as table, incremental, or snapshot
 * Constraints will not be created on sources, only models.
 You can use the PK/UK/FK tests with sources but constraints won't be generated.
 * All columns on constraints must be individual column names, not expressions.
 You can reference columns on a model that come from an expression.
 * Constraints are not created for failed tests
 * `primary_key`, `unique_key`, and `foreign_key` constraints are considered first and duplicate constraints are skipped.
 One exception is that you will get an error if you add two different `primary_key` tests to the same model.
 * Foreign keys require that the parent table have a primary key or unique key on the referenced columns.
 Unique keys generated from standard `unique` tests are sufficient.
 * The order of columns on a foreign key test must match betweek the FK columnns and PK columns
 * The `foreign_key` test will ignore any rows with a null column, even if only one of two columns in a compound key is null.
 If you also want to ensure FK columns are not null, you should add standard `not_null` tests to your model.
 * DBT_CONSTRAINTS expects constraints to follow a very specific, deterministic naming convention.
 If you get errors because DBT_CONSTRAINTS is trying to create duplicate constraints, you should drop any previous PK/UK/FK constraints and allow DBT_CONSTRAINTS to create the constraints.
 This is the naming convention:
-    {table_name}_{alphabetically_sorted_col_1}_{alphabetically_sorted_col_2}_{alphabetically_sorted_col_3}_{PK, UK, or FK}
+`{table_name}_{alphabetically_sorted_col_1}_{alphabetically_sorted_col_2}_{alphabetically_sorted_col_3}_{PK, UK, or FK}`